-- 1. use the legal knowledge, skills, procedures and behaviours appropriate to the client - 2. identify the client's goals and alternative means of achieving those goals, and deal appropriately with client care - 3. recognise and act within the rules of professional conduct - 4. identify the client's reasonable expectations as to quality and timeliness of service.
+- 1. use the legal knowledge, skills, procedures and behaviours appropriate to the client - 2. identify the client's goals and alternative means of achieving those goals, and deal appropriately with client care - 3. recognise conduct issues and act within the Code of Conduct - 4. identify the client's reasonable expectations as to quality and timeliness of service.